gocd/docs.go.cd/introduction/concepts_in_go.md

 Integration](http://martinfowler.com/articles/continuousIntegration.html) and [Continuous
 Delivery](http://martinfowler.com/bliki/ContinuousDelivery.html).

-If you're very new to GoCD, the Getting Started guide on the [GoCD help page](https://www.gocd.org/help/) is a good starting point to get a good understanding of the concepts while trying them out on a real GoCD instance.
+If you're very new to GoCD, the [Getting Started Guide](https://www.gocd.org/getting-started/part-1/) is a good starting point to get a good understanding of the concepts while trying them out on a real GoCD instance.

 ### Index